 Gainesville Fire-Rescue receives ISO Rating 2

 Texas was previously under a state grading system called Key Rate.
 The Key Rate system was abolished and replaced by the ISO/PPC system in 1997.
 At that time, the city’s classification or “PPC” was 6.
 In 1998, the city was reclassified to a 5 and was reclassified to a 4 in 1999.
-In 2015, Gainesville Fire Rescue improved to a Class 2 from a Class 4.
+In 2015, Gainesville Fire Rescue improved from a Class 4 to a Class 2.

 ISO’s Fire Suppression Rating Schedule (FSRS), evaluates four primary categories of fire suppression — fire department, emergency communications, water supply, and community risk reduction.
 ISO analyzes the relevant data and assigns a Public Protection Classification – a number from 1 to 10.
 Class 1 represents exemplary fire protection, and a Class 10 indicates that the area’s fire suppression program does not meet ISO’s minimum criteria.